bartificer/programming-by-stealth/docs/pbs17.md

 As you can see, the data, and the functions for manipulating that data, are contained within a single structure.
 You can also see how the keyword `this` is used to access the object’s data from within the object’s functions.

-This is an un-prototyped object – we have built it entirely from scratch, making it a bespoke, one-off object.
-If we wanted a second counter, we would have to completely re-create it, duplicating all our code.
+This is an non-prototyped object – we have built it entirely from scratch, making it a bespoke, one-off object.
+If we wanted a second counter, we would have to completely recreate it, duplicating all our code.
 Duplicating code is always a bad thing.
-Firstly, it’s wasted time and effort, and secondly, if you find a bug you have to remember to fix it in lots of different places.
+Firstly, it’s wasted time and effort, and secondly, if you find a bug, you have to remember to fix it in lots of different places.

-What we need is sets of instructions for assembling multiple copies of the same kinds of objects.
+What we need are sets of instructions for assembling multiple copies of the same kinds of objects.
 What we need are prototypes of some kind!

 ## Prototyped Objects

 Different programming languages implement objects in different ways.
-JavaScript does it in its own unique and special way – it is a prototype-based object oriented languages.
+JavaScript does it in its own unique and special way – it is a prototype-based object oriented language.
 If you are used to thinking of objects in terms of _classes_, like you would in Java or C++, JavaScript’s paradigm will take some getting used to.
-Beginners are very much at an advantage here – a lack of misleading pre-conceptions is definitely helpful when it comes to JavaScript objects.
+Beginners are very much at an advantage here – a lack of misleading preconceptions is definitely helpful when it comes to JavaScript objects.

 If you want to create lots of similar objects, you start by defining a so-called _constructor function_, which will create the data elements for your objects.
 JavaScript will automatically associate a prototype with that constructor function, and you then add your functions to that prototype.

 So, in JavaScript, defining a custom object prototype is a two-step process:

 1. Define a constructor function – the name of that function will be the name of your prototype.
-This function should initialise any data attributes objects created from this prototype will contain (using the `this` keyword.
+This function should initialise any data attribute objects created from this prototype (using the `this` keyword).
 2. Add functions to the prototype that belongs to your constructor function.

 By convention, JavaScript constructor functions, and hence, prototypes, are named in camel case with a leading capital, hence the built-in prototypes `Array`, `String`, `Boolean`, and `Object`.